rackerlabs/design-system/_component_design/buttons.md

 layout: component
 category: Components
 usage: >
-  Buttons direct user attention to important actions that can be performed from the current page.
-Base the use of various types of buttons on the importance of each action.
+  A button provides a mechanism for a user to perform an action or initiate a process on a Control Panel page.
+A button directs the user's attention to important actions.
+The weight of a button (primary, secondary, or tertiary) highlight the relative importance of the action.
 preview-image: preview-images/buttons.svg
 status: stable
 resource: true
-last-modified: 2018-05-17
+last-modified: 2018-06-04
 helix-ui-css: true
 helix-ui-javascript: false
 ---